Princess Isabella of Denmark: Early life and education

 With the passing of the 2009 Danish Act of Succession referendum, Isabella became the first princess in Danish history to not get bypassed by a younger brother when Prince Vincent was born in 2011.

 On 13 August 2013, Isabella started school at Tranegårdsskolen in Gentofte, the same public school as her older brother.
 In January 2020, Isabella and her three siblings initiated a 12-week school stay at Lemania-Verbier International School in Verbier, Switzerland.
 The stay was eventually cut short and the siblings returned home in March due to the intensification of the COVID-19 situation in Denmark.
 In March 2022, it was announced that Isabella would continue her education at Herlufsholm School starting in August 2022.
-However, on 26 June 2022, her parents announced in a statement that Isabella would not start Herlufsholm after all due to revelations of recurring problems of bullying, violence and sexual abuse at the school, and in September 2022, she started 9th form at Ingrid Jespersens Gymnasieskole in Copenhagen instead.
-In August 2023, Isabella started upper secondary school at Øregård Gymnasium – the same school her father, Frederik, and uncle, Joachim, previously attended.
+On 26 June 2022, her parents announced in a statement that Isabella would not start Herlufsholm after all due to revelations of recurring problems of bullying, violence and sexual abuse at the school, and in September 2022, she started 9th form at Ingrid Jespersens Gymnasieskole in Copenhagen instead.
+In August 2023, Isabella started upper secondary school at Øregård Gymnasium (the same school her father, Frederik, and uncle, Joachim, previously attended) she graduated from there in June 2026.

+It was announced in March 2026, that Isabella would be conscripted into the Guard Hussar Regiment in the Royal Danish Army in August 2026.
+She arrived for five-months of military training to be followed by six-months of military service on 3 August 2026, and has declined to accept any of her military salary or expenses, while conscripted.